andriasw/irvine-8e-notes/README.md

 ## Before you begin

 I am not talking about technical prerequsites here.
-This repo serves mostly as a sidenote rather than a complete companion guide, which means that you should buy the book
+This repo serves mostly as a sidenote rather than a complete companion guide, which means that you should buy the book before making use of this repo.

 ## Chapter 03